Barrelhouse Buck McFarland: Life and career

 McFarland was not recorded throughout the rest of that decade, nor in the 1940s and 1950s, but as interest in blues music started to grow again in the late 1950s, in the so-called American folk music revival, agents were despatched to try to seek out those musicians, who were still alive and capable of performing.
 In February 1957, Bob Koester was informed that McFarland was still around St. Louis.
 With help from fellow St. Louis Jazz Club member Charlie O’Brien, they managed to track McFarland down, when he was visiting relatives in his birthplace of Alton.
 McFarland cut his session for Folkways Records, under the production of Sam Charters.
 In 1962, Backcountry Barrelhouse was released as a seven track cassette.
 Charters commented in the collection's liner notes that McFarland's piano playing had a rural charm, dubbing it "backcountry", and noted that McFarland had remained faithful to the classic barrelhouse style from decades earlier.
 However, the recording was equally noted for the fact that the piano was out-of-tune, and the overall sound had "noticeable warble from the tape".

 On August 6, 1961, McFarland got another opportunity to record.
 He performed with just his voice and piano accompaniment, in the same gutsy, outgoing and tough style, as was reminiscent of true "barrelhouse".
 Alton Blues, which was re-released on CD in 2007, contained pieces such as "Alton Blues", "Mercy Blues", and "I Got to Go Blues", which one reviewer commented "all sound like rewrites of 'St. Louis Fire Blues'".
 Several cuts, including "So Long Buck", were in a similar manner to the earlier "On Your Way", and utilised a 16-bar blues formula, but instead of the more usual dominant toward the end of the progression, "there is one and a half bars of the submediant (vi)".
 Several reviewers commented Alton Blues had the best sound of all his recordings.

 Before McFarland had any chance to capitalise, he died eight months after the recording, on April 8, 1962.
+In 2016 the Killer Blues Headstone Project placed a headstone for him at the Alton National Cemetery in Alton, Illinois.